Transaction Retry Architecture With Retry Coordinator

 Retry queries are filtered by cluster name in addition to token range and region.

-Two virtual clusters running in the same physical Kubernetes cluster are completely isolated from each other — they share no state, no connections, and no retry responsibility.
+Two virtual clusters running in the same physical Kubernetes cluster are completely isolated — they share no state, no connections, and no retry responsibility.

-The simplest multi-region setup is one virtual cluster per region.
+The simplest multi-region setup — one virtual cluster per region.
 This is the baseline configuration for geographic distribution.

 For the highest levels of scale and fault isolation, each physical region can host multiple virtual clusters.
-In this topology, if any single Master fails, only the fraction of transactions belonging to that virtual cluster are affected — the remaining virtual clusters in the same region continue retrying normally.
+If any single Master fails, only the fraction of transactions belonging to that virtual cluster is affected — the remaining virtual clusters in the same region continue retrying normally.

 Transaction Ownership Across Virtual Clusters